TJourde/excel2web2py/README.md

 Select the .w2p file
 Install
 Close the server
+#end

 Then run these commands:
-> cd excel2web2py && python script.py path/to/nameExcelfile
+>Unix: cd excel2web2py && python script.py path/to/nameExcelfile
+Windows: cd excel2web2py && python script.py path\to\nameExcelfile

 Then input the password for the administrator of the web2py server
 For now, it is only accessible at _127.0.0.1:8000_
-If the page is not launched automatically, launch a web browser and type in the address bar the address above or under this line.
+If the page is not launched automatically, launch a web browser and type in the address bar the address under this line.
-You are now located at 127.0.0.1:8000/TEMPLATE/default/index.html
+You are now located at __127.0.0.1:8000/TEMPLATE/default/index.html__

+To relaunch your server, you will need to launch it from web2py.exe(Windows) or web2py.py(Unix) On Unix, run these commands :
+> cd path/to/web2py && python web2py.py
+On Windows, simply execute it.

 __Bugs :__

-notull seems to don't work as expected, empty names are taken.